MihajloVelickovic/installer/README.md

 # installer
-basic bspwm installer for arch also installs some other things
+Basic bspwm installer for arch.
+Also installs some other things.